Neilsmahajan/advent-of-code-2024/README.md

 # Run with a custom path (relative or absolute)
 make run DAY=1 PART=2 INPUT=internal/days/day01/example_input.txt

+# Quick shortcuts for common days (uncomment in Makefile if desired)
+make day1
+make day2

 # Run all implemented solutions
 make all